NookPawanrat/VR-Forklift-Parking-Training-Demo/README.md

 This project is a VR-based forklift training simulation that allows users to practice safe forklift operations in a virtual environment.
 The simulation includes **realistic physics, interactive controls, and guided training scenarios** to enhance the learning experience.

 ## Features
-✅ **Physics-Based Forklift Controls** – Drive, steer, and operate the forklift realistically.
+✅ **Physics-Based Forklift Controls** – Drive, steer, and operate the forklift realistically.  </br>
-✅ **Interactive Training Scenarios** – Step-by-step instructions for proper forklift parking.
-✅ **Immersive VR Experience** – Designed for training with interactive elements.
+✅ **Interactive Training Scenarios** – Step-by-step instructions for proper forklift parking. </br> ✅ **Immersive VR Experience** – Designed for training with interactive elements.  </br>
-✅ **User-Friendly UI** – Clear instructions and visual feedback to improve learning.
+✅ **User-Friendly UI** – Clear instructions and visual feedback to improve learning.  </br>
-✅ **Safety-Focused Design** – Simulates real-world obstacles to enhance operator skills.
+✅ **Safety-Focused Design** – Simulates real-world obstacles to enhance operator skills.  </br>

 ## Controls
-- **Grab & Enter Forklift:** Use VR hand controllers to grab and enter the forklift.
+- **Grab & Enter Forklift:** Use VR hand controllers to grab and enter the forklift.  </br>
-- **Drive Forward/Backward:** Grab the lever and push/pull to control movement.
+- **Drive Forward/Backward:** Grab the lever and push/pull to control movement.  </br>
-- **Steer the Forklift:** Use the wheel or joystick for directional control.
+- **Steer the Forklift:** Use the wheel or joystick for directional control.  </br>
-- **Complete Parking Challenge:** Navigate through obstacles and park correctly.
+- **Complete Parking Challenge:** Navigate through obstacles and park correctly.</br>

 ## Future Improvements
-🔹 Additional Training Levels – More complex parking and handling scenarios.
+🔹 Additional Training Levels – More complex parking and handling scenarios. </br>
-🔹 Multiplayer Mode – Training simulations with instructors.
+🔹 Multiplayer Mode – Training simulations with instructors.</br>
-🔹 Scoring & Feedback System – Real-time evaluation of performance.
+🔹 Scoring & Feedback System – Real-time evaluation of performance.</br>

 ## Contributors
 👤  Game Developer & Designer: [Pawanrat Santiyanon](https://www.linkedin.com/in/pawanrat-santiyanon/) </br>